MerlinEgalite/solvest/README.md

 Most noticeable differences compared to `dss-vest`:
 - Better naming.
+- There is only one single owner for a vesting contract instead of multiple owners.
 - The owner can protect/unprotect a vesting plan to be revoked by a manager.
 - The `cap` has been removed.